RichPerspective007/recyclify-h4b/README.md

 ---

-# Recyclify - Green Tech Electronics Recycling App
+# Recyclify - Green Technology Electronics Recycling App

 Recyclify is a green technology application designed to streamline the process of recycling electronics.
 By using Cloud Firestore and Firebase Analytics, Recyclify helps users find recycling centers, track their recycling activities, and promote sustainable practices.